PL Dubois: A Journey of Trades and Personal Growth in the NHL

 There was also the matter of Columbus’ rebuild.

 “I was looking at where I was in my career and where the team was going,” Dubois says.
 “I thought the most probable outcome would have been a three-year deal.
 That’s where it was going.
-Then I thought, after Year 3, what happens?
+Then I thought, following Year 3, what happens?
 Because then you’re one year away from free agency.
 I thought, ‘I’ve never really been able to decide where I want to play.’
 I was still young so it was fine but I also knew that we were going to be in a rebuild for those three years.”

 He says he saw the writing on the wall.
 The team was heading for a rebuild with or without him.

 “That’s where the team was going and where they eventually went,” Dubois says.
-It was an idea he couldn’t get behind, so he signed a two-year contract in December 2020, getting himself to within two years of UFA status.
+It was an idea he mightn’t get behind, so he signed a two-year contract in December 2020, getting himself to within two years of UFA status.

 “To me, it was, ‘You only have one career.
 You only live once,’” he says.
 “If we’re rebuilding and not making the playoffs for the three years that I’m here, it’s going to be tough and frustrating.”

-What about Tortorella?
+What regarding Tortorella?

 “Torts and I had an intense relationship.
 At times, he went home and hated me.
 At times, I went home and hated him.
 But we were two competitors that both wanted to win and he knew that and I knew that.
 And I was lucky enough to grow up with a father that was a hockey coach and he told me that you can’t take anything personally because if a coach is pushing you, it’s because he wants you to become the best player that you can be.”